ProvarTesting/bug-invaders/README.md

 ## Code

-There are two versions of the game, a [python version](https://github.com/citiususc/citius-invaders/tree/master/python) built on top of the [SGE Game Engine](http://pythonhosted.org/sge-pygame/index.html) and a [HTML5 version](https://github.com/citiususc/citius-invaders/tree/master/js) made with [Phaser](http://phaser.io/).
-You can play the HTML5 version here: https://citiususc.github.io/citius-invaders
+There are two versions of the game, a [python version](https://github.com/ajaylamba-provar/bug-invaders/tree/main/python) built on top of the [SGE Game Engine](http://pythonhosted.org/sge-pygame/index.html) and a [HTML5 version](https://github.com/ajaylamba-provar/bug-invaders/tree/main/js) made with [Phaser](http://phaser.io/).
+You can play the HTML5 version here: https://ajaylamba-provar.github.io/bug-invaders/

 ## Authors

-This game was made by [Tomás Teijeiro](https://github.com/tomas-teijeiro) and [Pablo Rodríguez Mier](https://github.com/pablormier) because why not?
+This game is a fork of https://github.com/citiususc/citius-invaders/tree/master and customized by [Ajay](https://github.com/ajaylamba-provar) and [Shashank](https://github.com/Shashank-Sharma-075) because why not!

-The music was composed by the amazing Constantino Antonio García Fernández, who, despite being involved in thousands of projects and activities, still finds time to help his friends with these stupid things.

 ## Screenshots